vladpuz/eslint-config-vladpuz/README.md

   [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic)
   (targeted for use without Prettier)
-- Doesn't conflict with TypeScript at any tsconfig.json options (TypeScript fully replaces some rules)
+- Doesn't conflict with TypeScript at any tsconfig.json options (TypeScript completely replaces some rules)
 - Ability to customize your own stylistic preferences
 - No warn severity

 Principles:

 - Safety
+- Consistency
 - Minimal for readability
 - Stability for diff
-- Consistency

 If you need React, use [eslint-config-vladpuz-react](https://github.com/vladpuz/eslint-config-vladpuz-react).